TEAM | Cape Peninsula University of Technology

 CLASS | Challenger

-The team has encountered stumbling blocks in their expedition to the Sasol Solar Challenge, from attaining battery suppliers, and having to change the design of the wheel carriers and suspension.
+The team encountered stumbling blocks in their expedition to the Sasol Solar Challenge, from attaining battery suppliers, and having to change the design of the wheel carriers and suspension.